KevKibe/KevKibe/README.md

 </h1>

-- :telescope: I'm a machine learning engineer passionate about using data to solve real-world problems.
+- 🤖: I'm a machine learning engineer.

-- :seedling: You'll usually find me working on exciting machine learning projects or brushing up on my MLOps skills.
+- 🛳️: I deploy my models to production so MLOps engineer as well.
+- :rocket: I'm building [this](https://github.com/KevKibe/African-Whisper) on the side so that I can understand anyone in the world in their language, eventually.

 - :mailbox:How to reach me: keviinkibe@gmail.com